-WANTED: Driver left crash that killed 9-year-old on Rt.
+Driver left crash that killed 9-year-old on Rt.
 295

 Police said no charges have yet been filed in the case.

-Police asked anyone with information about the incident to call the Bordentown Detective Bureau at 609-298-1171.
+Police asked anyone with information about the incident to call the Bordentown State Police Station at 609-298-1171.

 Contact reporter Dan Alexander at Dan.Alexander@townsquaremedia.com or via Twitter @DanAlexanderNJ